Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Reithi24/README.md

 -Accountability:-Taking responsibility for the consequences of software failures and mitigation potential harm.
 -Informed Consent:-Obtain informed consent from users when collecting personal data.

+Submission Guidelines:
+1. Understanding ethical guidelines,familiarize with professional code of ethics.
+2. Ethical decisions making,they should think critically about the potential impact of their work on individual and societies.
+3. Engage with colleagues to discuss ethical consideration and seek diverse perspectives on complex issues.
+4. Transparency,they should communicates openly about potential ethical dilemmas and work towards transparent solutions.
+5. Advocacy,they should advocate for ethical practices within their organizations.
+6. Continous education,they should stay updated on emerging issues and discussions within the field.

+References of the above answers
+1. class notes
+2. searching online materials
+3. life experience

 Your answers should be well-structured, concise, and to the point.
 Provide real-world examples or case studies wherever possible.
 Cite any references or sources you use in your answers.